pglombardo/PasswordPusher/README.md

 PasswordPusher is a Ruby on Rails application to communicate passwords over the web.
 Links to passwords expire after a certain number of views and/or time has passed.
 Hosted at [pwpush.com](http://www.pwpush.com).

+I previously posted this project on [Reddit](http://www.reddit.com/r/sysadmin/comments/pfda0/do_you_email_out_passwords_i_wrote_this_utility/) which provided some great feedback - most of which has been implemented.

 ## Quick Start

 If you want to host PasswordPusher yourself: